COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

 describes how CIF should be used to express these more complex powder results.

+## Definitions

+**Category**: a collection of data names that appear together in a CIF loop (a table)

+**Set category**: A category for which only one row of the loop can appear in a single data block, that is, each of the data names in the category can only take a single value.
+The concept of a Set category was introduced in the DDLm dictionary language and is roughly equivalent to a collection of data names with attribute `list no` in DDL1.
+Items in Set categories are often presented as key-value pairs.

 ## CIF for complex data

 COMCIFS has accepted that multiple data blocks are necessary in order to describe complex data, and have approved [a general approach for such cases](https://github.com/COMCIFS/comcifs.github.io/blob/master/accepted/multi-block-principles.md).
-In essence, any data names belonging to `Set` categories should only appear once within any given data block, and multiple data blocks are used to provide multiple values for those `Set` data names.
+In essence, any data names belonging to `Set` categories should only appear once within any given data block, and multiple data blocks are needed to provide multiple values for those `Set` data names.
 By applying the principles in the above document, a prescription for powder data can be obtained based on the `Set` categories for core CIF and